Create a cloud server

 -

-If you are creating a GPU server, turn on the Auto-select GPU image toggle switch so that an optimized OS image is automatically selected when you choose a configuration.
+If you are creating a server with a GPU, turn on the Auto-select GPU image switch to automatically choose an optimized OS image when selecting a configuration.

 -

 Optional: if you need a different current or archived OS version, select the required version in the Version field.
-OS versions marked as GPU optimized contain drivers necessary for working with graphic processors.
+OSs marked as GPU optimized contain the drivers required to work with graphics processors.

 Configuration